emacs-mirror/emacs/mps/manual/source/glossary/f.rst

             :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2` within a
             :term:`scan method`.
 In a :term:`moving <moving garbage collector>` :term:`pool`, fixing a reference may also update it to point to the new location of the block.
+See :ref:`topic-scanning`.

     flip